Is your Wi-Fi connection driving you up the wall? We’ve been there. Here are

 Why isn't my speed test showing me the correct speed of my internet package?

-We use the term ‘up to’ when advertising our download speeds because this variable can be considerably influenced by factors beyond our control.
-These include: the internet browser being used, the number of people online at that time, your computer specifications, whether you are browsing a local or an international website, and the technical capabilities of such websites.
+Your download speed can be influenced by several factors, often beyond our control.
+This is why we use the term ‘up to’ when advertising our download speeds.
+Some of these factors include the internet browser you’ve opted to use, the number of people online at the same time, your computer’s specifications, whether you are browsing a local or an international website and the technical capabilities of such websites.

-Wi-Fi modems and routers and personal firewalls can also significantly affect your broadband speed.
-In addition, Wi-Fi modems use radio waves which can interfere with other electronic components, such as microwaves and cordless phones, and as a result reduce your speed considerably.
+Wi-Fi modems, routers and personal firewalls can also affect significantly your broadband speed.
+What’s more, Wi-Fi modems use radio waves which can interfere with other electronic components, such as microwaves and cordless phones, and as a result, may reduce your speed considerably.

-If you wish to keep using your internet connection through Wi-Fi, we suggest that you apply for the GO Smart Wi-Fi option, where you can significantly improve your Wi-Fi connection throughout your house.
-Alternatively, we advise that you keep your router as close as possible to your computer and at a high level (example, on a shelf).
-However, for the best experience, we advise you to connect directly to the cable modem via an Ethernet cable.
+If you wish to keep using your internet connection through Wi-Fi, consider opting for our GO Smart Wi-Fi solution, where you can significantly improve your Wi-Fi connection throughout your house.
+Alternatively, keep your router as close as possible to your computer and at a high level, like, for example, on a shelf.
+For an even better experience, we advise you to connect directly to the cable modem via an Ethernet cable.

 You can always test out your connection using the MyGO feature any time you want.